guidolx/simple-crc-app/README.md

 # simple-crc-app
 This is a simple editor to create Class Responsibility Collaborators cards.
 I have built it to learn Angular 4.0, because that's the best way for me to learn new stuff.
-I didn't want to use a full CSS framework like Bootstrap which has a lot of premade components, so I extracted some styles from Bulma.io and customized them my way.
+I didn't want to use a full CSS framework like Bootstrap which has a lot of premade components, so I extracted and customized some styles from Bulma.io.

 ![crcmodel](https://github.com/guidolx/simple-crc-app/blob/master/CRC_MODEL.png?raw=true)

 Some of the features of the editor:
 - The models are saved locally through the HTML5 Web Storage, no server required.